2015, Photographic lithography prints, 8 1/2' by 12'

 The Jewish community extends south past the border of Crown Heights at Empire Boulevard, but the center of the community surrounds the metro station on Kingston Ave and Eastern Parkway.
 There is seemingly more conflict in Crown Heights in the areas where boundaries are less defined, such as the areas that surround Atlantic Ave and Utica Ave, and seemingly less conflict where boundaries are definitive, such as the areas that surround Washington Ave.
 Within the Hasidic community that surrounds the centrally located metro station, conflict is also not a problem.
 “There is a clash of who is using public space and why, but this is mostly along Utica Ave and not locally within our community…” says Misha, “On the contrary, this is one of the safest areas in all of NYC.”

 The metro station at Kingston Avenue and Eastern Parkway, centrally located within the Hasidic community of Crown Heights, is seemingly responsible, at least partially, for the inclusivity of the Hasidic community.
-They do not designate their community apart from the rest of Crown Heights, and on the contrary, many Orthodox Jews commute to other parts of NYC, such as the Lower East Side, on a daily basis.
+They do not designate their community apart from the rest of Crown Heights, and on the contrary, many Orthodox Jews commute to other parts of New York City, such as the Lower East Side, on a daily basis.
 The prints capture the essence of my experiences outside the Orthodox Jewish Synagogue on Kingston ave and Eastern Parkway.